xubingyue/avocadodb/Documentation/Books/HTTP/AsyncResultsManagement/README.md

 #### Fire and Forget

-To mitigate client blocking issues, ArangoDB since version 1.4. offers a generic mechanism for non-blocking requests: if clients add the HTTP header *x-arango-async: true* to their requests, ArangoDB will put the request into an in-memory task queue and return an HTTP 202 (accepted) response to the client instantly.
+To mitigate client blocking issues, AvocadoDB since version 1.4. offers a generic mechanism for non-blocking requests: if clients add the HTTP header *x-avocado-async: true* to their requests, AvocadoDB will put the request into an in-memory task queue and return an HTTP 202 (accepted) response to the client instantly.
 The server will execute the tasks from the queue asynchronously, decoupling the client requests and the actual work.